egessner/Stake-Dice-Auto-Better/README.md

 5. Click **Play** to begin automated betting with your settings.\
 6. Use **Reset to Default** if you need to restore baseline settings.\
 7. Open Chrome Dev Tools -> Console to view game statistics.
 Game statistics published every minute.
+8. Recomended to have at least $100 in the bank and to never bet above $.1 per $100 in the bank because you will lose money if you roll 3 losing dice in a row

 ------------------------------------------------------------------------